odan/session/README.md

 ];
 ```

-### Registering middleware routes
+### Session middleware

-Register middleware for all routes:
+Register the session middleware for all routes:

 ```php
 use Odan\Session\SessionMiddleware;